Greece Moments Greece Moments

 Old water mill of Milies

 The town centre with its shady village square and the Taxiarchis church from 1741 is also worth a detour.
-Directly behind the Platia, a beautiful children’s playground has been created under plane trees.
+Directly behind the Platia, a beautiful children’s playground has been created beneath plane trees.

-Just a five-minute drive west of Milies, the picture-book village Vizitsa is one of the best preserved traditional villages in all of Greece.
-Vizitsa is a listed building due to its special architecture.
+Just a five-minute drive west of Milies, the picture-book village of Vizitsa is one of the best-preserved traditional villages in all of Greece.
+Vizitsa is a listed settlement due to its special architecture.

-Old tower houses and villas, which have been extensively renovated, give an insight into times long past.
-You can also enjoy a magnificent view of the Pagasitic Gulf from Vizitsa and a walk along the cobbled streets is a must during your stay in Pelion.
+Old tower houses and villas, which have been extensively renovated, offer a glimpse into times long past.
+You can also enjoy a magnificent view of the Pagasitic Gulf from Vizitsa, and a walk along the cobbled streets is a must during your stay in Pelion.

 Vizitsa Pilion Griechenland Geheimtipp